sam-young-infoworks/hmg-clone/content/about/index.md

 ---
 layout: layouts/base.njk
 eleventyNavigation:
-  key: About Me
+  key: About Us
   order: 3
 ---
-# About Me
+# About Our Company

-I am a person that writes stuff.
+Here is the story of how we got our start.